kshedden/case_studies/methods/distributions.md

 (mgf).
 The space of probability distributions is infinite-dimensional, so in practice we often work with finite dimensional numerical summaries such as the mean and variance.
-The field of statistics (as opposed to the field of probability) focuses on estimating either the full distribution or a summary quantity from data.
+The field of statistics (as opposed to the field of probability) focuses on estimating either the full distribution or a summary quantity describing one aspect of a distribution from data.
 The full distribution can be estimated using the
 [empirical cdf](https://en.wikipedia.org/wiki/Empirical_distribution_function) (an estimator of the cdf), or the [histogram](https://en.wikipedia.org/wiki/Histogram) (an estimator of the pdf), among other tools not discussed here.
 Summary measures often have a natural estimator, such as the sample mean (an estimator of the population mean), and the sample median (an estimator of the population median).

+The discussion here focuses on univariate distributions of a quantitative random variable.
+The setting of categorical (non-quantitative) and multivariate data involve different methods not discussed here.

 The two most common characteristics used to summarize univariate distributions of a quantitative value (i.e. probability distributions